-Meditation can become an important part of any lifestyle or routine.
+Meditation can become an integral part of any lifestyle or routine.

 Millions of people have embraced this ancient practice and millions more are thinking about it right now; but it’s not as simple as it sounds to get started.

 One of the biggest obstacles that people face when first beginning to meditate is the length of time it requires.